 The Backstage course is designed to give students the opportunity to explore both the general administrative and technical requirements of mounting a theatrical season and operating a producing theatre company in a real world situation.

-This is a "hands on" course and students will use the current Black Hole Theatre Company's season as a working model or "text."
+This is a "hands on" course and students will use the current theatre program production as a working model or "text."
 By the end of the course, students will have a fairly comprehensive understanding of the process involved in accomplishing the above and will have acquired exposure to and some expertise in the various technical and administrative positions found in theatre companies.